Connect with others who understand.

 • Rest as much as you need, especially because elevated body temperature can increase fatigue.

-• If you experience chills with your fever, warm up gradually.
+• If you experience multiple sclerosis cold chills with your fever, warm up gradually.
 Adding too much heat quickly can increase your temperature too much.

-• If your temperature spikes, cool down gradually, such as with a cool cloth or a lukewarm shower.
+• If your temperature spikes, cool down gradually with a cool cloth, a lukewarm shower, or special cooling equipment like a cooling vest.

 • To help manage your temperature at night, keep blankets by your bed to add on or peel off as needed.